Reactive Technologies: Pinpointing the Inertia of Renewable-Powered Grids

-Getting to 100 percent clean energy presents power grid operators with a major problem — what to do about inertia.
+Getting to 100 percent clean energy presents power grid operators with a major problem: what to do about inertia.
 Reactive Technologies says its novel technology for measuring this critical aspect of grid stability can help them find answers.

-Over the past few years, Reactive’s technology for gaining visibility into grid inertia has been taken up by major grid operators including U.K.’s National Grid, Australian grid operator AEMO, Italian grid operator Terna and Japan’s biggest utility Tokyo Electric Power Co..
+Over the past few years, Reactive’s technology for gaining visibility into grid inertia has been taken up by major grid operators including U.K.’s National Grid, Australian grid operator AEMO, Italian grid operator Terna and Japan’s biggest utility Tokyo Electric Power Co.
 This month it landed an undisclosed investment from major utility technology provider Accenture to expand to broader markets.

 Reactive’s GridMetrix platform measures inertia — the quality of frequency stability provided by the spinning generators that have been the backbone of power grids for more than a century.
 The kinetic energy of these massive rotating machines helps keep frequency from dropping too fast when demand exceeds supply, or from rising too fast when supply exceeds demand.

-Frequency regulation is a major task for grid operators, and makes up a significant part of the ancillary services they contract from power plants, batteries, and fast-responsive loads.
-If it’s not stabilized, it can force cascading outages, even on power grids with plenty of rotating mass, as during the 2003 blackout that affected about 50 million people across the Northeast U.S. and Canada’s Ontario province.
+Frequency regulation is a major task for grid operators and makes up a significant part of the ancillary services they contract from power plants, batteries and fast-responsive loads.
+If it’s not stabilized, it can force cascading outages, even on power grids with plenty of rotating mass, as during the 2003 blackout that affected about 50 million people across the Northeast U.S. and in Canada’s Ontario province.

 But the challenge grows as inverter-based renewable energy rises as a share of grid power, and as traditional models for understanding and managing inertia start to break down, Chris Kimmett, Reactive’s director of power grids, explained in an interview.

-“A low-inertia grid means that your frequency is more volatile,” and the nearly instantaneous steps that must be taken to manage it harder to predict and execute, he said.
-For example, the September 2016 blackout across South Australia, which ended up causing about $360 million in costs, was caused when wind turbine protection systems tripped amid extreme weather, a fact that was only revealed after six months of study.
+“A low-inertia grid means that your frequency is more volatile” and the nearly instantaneous steps that must be taken to manage it harder to predict and execute, he said.
+For example, the September 2016 blackout across South Australia, which ended up causing about $360 million in costs, came about when wind-turbine protection systems tripped amid extreme weather, a fact that was only revealed after six months of study.
 Another blackout affecting about 1 million people in the U.K. last year was also caused by wind farm protection schema.

-“Managing a low-inertia system is possible,” but expensive, Kimmett said.
+“Managing a low-inertia system is possible,” but it's expensive, Kimmett said.
 Some solutions involve assets like synchronous condensers or flywheels, which are essentially replacing “one big spinning mass in a box with another big spinning mass in a box.”

 Faster frequency response from batteries is another option that’s been pursued in many markets.
-So is tapping the responsiveness of pumps, heaters, motors and other grid loads, as Reactive has done in a U.K. pilot project, and many other technology providers are pursuing.
+So is tapping the responsiveness of pumps, heaters, motors and other grid loads, as Reactive has done in a U.K. pilot project and as many other technology providers are pursuing.
 Grid operators around the world are also experimenting with ways to use inverter-based renewables and batteries to create “synthetic inertia” that can stand in for spinning mass.

-But figuring out just what mix of resources can be relied upon under the increasingly unpredictable conditions of high renewable penetration “are really big expensive decisions — and making those decisions based on static models,” the traditional approach, “becomes very hard to justify.”
+But figuring out just what mix of resources can be relied upon under the increasingly unpredictable conditions of high renewable penetration “are really big, expensive decisions — and making those decisions based on static models,” the traditional approach, “becomes very hard to justify.”

 It’s hard to predict just what savings can be realized from the visibility that Reactive’s technology will bring to the system.
 But Kimmett noted that National Grid has estimated it could yield roughly 10 percent savings on its frequency management costs, which added up to about £144 million ($195 million) in services payments and about £300 million ($406 million) in equipment to manage it — and that may be a conservative estimate.